tedneward/Azgaarnoth/Creatures/Genies.md

 ## Djinni
 Proud, sensuous genies from the Elemental Plane of Air, the djinn are attractive, tall, well-muscled humanoids with blue skin and dark eyes.
 They dress in airy, shimmering silks, designed as much for comfort as to flaunt their musculature.

-***Airy Aesthetes.***.
-Djinn rule floating islands of cloudstuff covered with enormous pavilions, or topped with wondrous buildings, courtyards, fountains, and gardens.
+***Airy Aesthetes.*** Djinn rule floating islands of cloudstuff covered with enormous pavilions, or topped with wondrous buildings, courtyards, fountains, and gardens.
 Creatures of comfort and ease, djinn enjoy succulent fruits, pungent wines, fine perfumes, and beautiful music.

 Djinn are known for their sense of mischief and their favorable attitude toward mortals.
 Among genies, djinn deal coolly with efreet and marids, whom they view as haughty.
 They openly despise dao and strike against them with little provocation.

-***Masters of the Wind.***.
-Masters of the air, the djinn ride powerful whirlwinds that they create and direct on a whim, and which can even carry passengers.
+***Masters of the Wind.*** Masters of the air, the djinn ride powerful whirlwinds that they create and direct on a whim, and which can even carry passengers.
 Creatures that stand against a djinni are assaulted by wind and thunder, even as the djinni spins away on that wind if outmatched in combat.
 When a djinni flies, its lower body transforms into a column of swirling air.

-***Accepting Servitors.***.
-The djinn believe that servitude is a matter of fate, and that no being can contest the hand of fate.
+***Accepting Servitors.*** The djinn believe that servitude is a matter of fate, and that no being can contest the hand of fate.
 As a result, of all the genies, djinn are the ones most amenable to servitude, though they never enjoy it.
 Djinn protect those in their employ, treat them kindly, and part with them reluctantly.

 A mortal who desires the brief service of a djinni can entreat it with fine gifts, or use flattery to bribe it into compliance.
 Powerful wizards are able to forgo such niceties, however, if they can summon, bind into service, or imprison a djinni using magic.
 Long-term service displeases a djinni, and imprisonment is inexcusable.
 Djinn resent the cruel wizards that have imprisoned their kind in bottles, iron flasks, and wind instruments throughout the ages.
 Betrayal, particularly by a mortal whom a djinni trusted, is a vile deed that only deadly vengeance can amend.